 Editor’s Note: Updates (10/26) included below from BBC Health.

-It’s been more than a month since the op-ed “Selling the Fertility Fantasy” ran in The New York Times.
+It’s been more than a month since the op-ed prompted by failed infertility treatments, “Selling the Fertility Fantasy,” ran in The New York Times.
+Infertility stories that don’t end in a baby don’t grab headlines.

-The op-ed struck a nerve most especially with the nearly $4 billion industry that stands to profit most from selling services to weary, vulnerable consumers and those recruiting nubile, fertile young women to be egg donor/vendors.
+The op-ed struck a nerve most especially with the nearly $9 billion industry (updated: projected to be $27B for IVF by 2020) that stands to profit most from selling services to weary, vulnerable consumers and those recruiting nubile, fertile young women to be egg donor/vendors.

 Rather than admit that it is industry practice to cherry-pick their most likely to succeed candidates and market their successful pregnancy rates, along with available donor profiles most likely to attract new consumers to pay the large sums charged, they chose instead to obfuscate and protest about the way the information was portrayed, best exemplified by the American Society for Reproductive Medicine (ASRM) spokesman who acknowledged in an NPR marketplace interview that the numbers shared in the op-ed were correct, but he didn’t like where we placed the emphasis: